Social Media For Clinicians Who Care For Infants and Myths and Facts About Allergy

 This education is about:

-• Differentiating an influencer for from an expert
+• Differentiating an influencer from an expert

 • Recognizing examples of cognitive biases